-Two of the most commonly recommended essential oils for allergies are German chamomile and lavender.
+The best essential oils for allergies depend on your specific allergy and your individual response.
+Two of the most commonly recommended oils are German chamomile and lavender.
 Here are three ways to use either oil for nasal allergy relief:

-The Healing Intelligence of Essential Oils suggests the following aromatherapy recipe for relief of allergy symptoms:
+The Healing Intelligence of Essential Oils suggests the following aromatherapy blend for relief of allergy symptoms:

-Apply 1 to 2 drops of the blend to your face.
-Dilute first with a carrier oil if you have sensitive skin.
+Dilute 1 to 2 drops of the blend in a carrier oil.
+Apply to your face.
 (If possible, rinse your face with cold water first and apply blend to moist skin.)

-Your can also make a personal aromatherapy inhaler.
+You can also make a personal aromatherapy inhaler using one of the following blends.
 Drop the essential oils onto the cotton wick in the inhaler.
 Keep the inhaler capped.
 Remove the cap and inhale as needed.

-Many sources recommend a neti pot to help clean pollens, dust, dander, and other pollutants out of your nasal passages.
+Many sources recommend a neti pot to help clean pollen, dust, dander, and other pollutants out of your nasal passages.
 A neti pot resembles a small teapot-shaped kettle.
-You fill the neti pot with about 8 ounces of warm distilled water and a 1/4 teaspoon of salt that doesn't contain iodine to create a saline solution.
+You fill the neti pot with warm distilled water and a little salt that doesn't contain iodine to create a saline solution.

 To use, stand over a sink and tilt your head to one side.
 Pour the salt water into the nostril that's tilted up and let the water drain out of the other nostril.